Factor VII assay

 - Infection (a slight risk any time the skin is broken)

-This test is most often performed on people who have bleeding problems.
+This test is most often done on people who have bleeding problems.
 The risk of excessive bleeding is slightly greater than for people without bleeding problems.